 Important: this does NOT qualify as a professional audit, nor am I endorsing restic's encryption beyond "I looked at it in a noisy waiting room for an hour I guess".
-I am available to review, design or implement cryptosystems, but this is not that.

 This post also does not attempt to fully explain all the cryptography it mentions, so if you find something particularly curious, confusing, or fascinating do let me know and I'll try to write properly about it.

 Let's see what we are encrypting.
 The full reference is here.